-Helene: the name that marked two hurricanes in the history of the Atlantic.
+Helene: the name that marked three hurricanes in the history of the Atlantic

-Helene was already the name of a strong Category 2 tropical cyclone formed in the Atlantic in 2018.
-Could it be retired from the lists of feminine names used to name tropical storms?
+Helene was already the name of a strong Category 2 tropical cyclone formed in the Atlantic in 2018 and previously in 1958, as a Category 4 hurricane.
+Could it be retired from the lists of names used to designate tropical storms?

 Huracán Helene 2018 © Wikipedia